frett27/Ada-Synthetizer/README.md

 ## Feedbacks

 The synthetizer behave nicely, there are no large amount or synchro between components.
-Playing Midi file is really amazing, and the quality for a first shot is quite interessing, be can be improved.
+Playing Midi file is really amazing, and the quality for a first shot is quite interessing, but can be improved.